Assistant Mode

 Click Connect next to any service to authorize it via OAuth.
 A popup opens to complete the connection.
 If your browser blocks popups, you'll see a prompt to allow them for Obvious.

 This step is skippable.
-You can connect services later through Settings → Integrations.
+You can connect services later through Settings → Connectors.

 Step 6: Set channel priority